99002519/Linux_MiniProject/Linux/README.md

 and another buffer of size 1 between B and C, where B writes the data read from the first buffer into this one, and C reads the data from it.

-You are asked to implement such a system with 1) busy waiting synchronization mechanism; 2) semaphore.
+Here, the implememted system is with 1) busy waiting sync mechanism 2) semaphore.
-Compare the above two implementations in terms of the performance (execution time), and discussion on the test cases.

 ## To build these files
 ```